 Skip to main content

-The Long Stick is an aggressive stunt that sends the strong-side defensive end on a long loop behind both the DT and NT.
-The DT crashes through the B-gap and the NT crashes through the A-gap simultaneously, pulling multiple blockers inward.
-The DE then wraps all the way behind both interior linemen, arriving in the weak-side A- or B-gap.
-The stunt demands exceptional timing and athleticism from the looping end, who must cover significant distance behind the line of scrimmage.
-When it lands, the DE arrives completely unblocked in the backfield.
+The DE Wrap-Around (sometimes called a "long loop") sends the strong-side defensive end on an extended loop behind both the DT and NT to arrive in the weak-side A- or B-gap.
+The DT crashes inside into the strong A-gap and the NT attacks the center's face, pulling multiple blockers inward.
+The DE then wraps all the way around behind both interior linemen, demanding exceptional timing and athleticism since he has to cover significant distance behind the line of scrimmage.
+When it lands, the DE arrives completely unblocked.
+(Note: "long stick" in canonical coaching usage, see X&O Labs, actually refers to an INTERIOR DL crossing multiple gaps in a zone pressure.
+This stunt is the edge-rusher version often called a "long loop" or DE wrap.)

 Player Roles